ApexMarkdown/apex/man/apex.1.md

 :   MultiMarkdown compatibility.
 Includes metadata, definition lists, footnotes, and more.

 **kramdown**
 :   Kramdown compatibility.
-Includes relaxed tables, IAL (Inline Attribute Lists), and more.
+Includes relaxed tables, IAL (Inline Attribute Lists) for adding HTML attributes to elements, and more.

 **unified** (default)
 :   All features enabled.
 Combines features from all modes.